 - Evangelion 3.0 + 1.0 Thrice Upon a Time (2021)

-They are all going to be available on Amazon Prime Video worldwide – so you’ll need both an Amazon and Netflix membership to get the complete picture of the series outside of forking over serious money for the physical releases.
+As they're all available on Amazon Prime Video worldwide, you’ll need both an Amazon and Netflix membership to get the complete picture of the series outside of forking over serious money for the physical releases.

 How to watch Neon Genesis Evangelion in chronological order

 Honestly?
-Watching Neon Genesis Evangelion in chronological order is a rough proposition.
+Watching Neon Genesis Evangelion in chronological order is a tough ask.
 Mercifully, the first 24 episodes can be watched as normal.
 Then, it gets a little tricky.

-Series protagonist Shinji then becomes part of a major event that technically takes part during episodes 25 and 26 and also End of Evangelion.
-If you want to go super in-depth with the chronological order, you can watch episodes 1-24, the first hour of End of Evangelion, then episodes 25 and 26 for a more introspective look at the main characters during a major plot beat.
+Series protagonist Shinji then becomes part of a major event that technically takes place during episodes 25 and 26 and also the End of Evangelion movie.
+If you want to go super in-depth and granular with the chronological order, you can watch episodes 1-24, the first hour of End of Evangelion, then episodes 25 and 26 for a more introspective look at the main characters during a significant plot beat.
 Then you’re free to finish up End of Evangelion before moving on to the Rebuild movies.

 We’d recommend just sticking with the main order above – but the option is here if you want it.
 At the very least, it gives greater context to the utterly bewildering final two episodes of a series that, famously, ran out of steam (and budget) during its original run.